openebs-archive/openebs-docs/docs/ugcstor-csi.md

 <font size="4">**Example configuration for Compression:**</font>
 Compression values can be set at pool level only.
 There is no override mechanism like it was there in case of tolerations, resources, auxResources and priorityClass.
 Compression value must be one of on,off,lzjb,gzip,gzip-[1-9],zle and lz4.

-**Note:** lz4 is the default compression algorithm that is used if the compression field is left unspecified on the cspc.
+**Note:** lz4 is the default compression algorithm that is used if the compression field is left unspecified on the CSPC.
 Below is the sample yaml which has compression specified.

 ```